tennesseeCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 TennesseeCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on TennesseeCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-In Tennessee, sexual offenses are sexual penetration through force or coercion, sex without consent, and where the offender causes bodily harm to the victim due to physical incapacity.
-Depending on the act’s intensity, the court categorizes sex offenses as misdemeanors or felonies by the Tennessee State Courts.
-Examples of sexual violations in Tennessee are rape, sexual exploitation of a minor, use of minors for obscene purposes, sexual battery/aggravated sexual battery, and sodomy, among others.
-The penalty for committing sexual abuse includes serving jail terms and paying fines.
+Under Tennessee law, sexual offenses include non-consensual penetration obtained by force or coercion, any sexual act carried out without the victim’s consent, and sexual conduct that injures a victim who is physically incapable of resisting.
+The Tennessee courts classify these crimes as either misdemeanors or felonies based on the severity of the conduct.
+Some examples of sexual violations in Tennessee include rape, sexual exploitation of a minor, use of minors for obscene purposes, sexual battery/aggravated sexual battery, and sodomy, among others.
+The penalty for committing sexual abuse typically includes serving jail terms and paying fines.

 What is a Tennessee Sex Crime?

 Tennessee sex crimes include acts against the victim’s will, such as genital penetration, oral penetration, inappropriate bodily contact with a minor, anal intercourse, or any other intrusion of the victim, no matter how small.
-According to Chapter 13, Title 39 of Tennessee Penal Code, all sex crimes are illegal in Tennessee and comes with intense penalties such as incarceration, high court fees, registering as a sex offender, and community monitoring.
+According to Chapter 13, Title 39 of the Tennessee Penal Code, sex crimes carry severe consequences, including incarceration, significant court costs, mandatory sex-offender registration, and prolonged community supervision.

 What are the Different Types of Sex Offenses?